 Edgar Allan Poe: A Summary

-Edgar Allen Poe was a prolific writer who produced works in multiple different genres.
+Edgar Allan Poe was a prolific writer who produced works in multiple different genres.
 He made his way through life being an editor, author, and poet while still finding the time to be an athlete, painter, and storyteller!

 He was a writer, editor, and literary critic, but lived in poverty for most of his life.
 His most famous work is “The Raven,” which is still a classic today.
 If you’ve never read any of Poe’s work, now is a good time to start.
+Some of Edgar Allan Poe’s major works include Lenore, The Gold-Bug, The Pit and the Pendulum, and The Tell-Tale Heart.

 Although the writer was never rich or famous while he was alive, his poems have stood the test of time.
 He is now remembered as one of America‘s greatest literary figures.